dougsweetser/Q/docs/EM/EM_invariants.md

 derivative of A plus the gradient of phi plus the curl of A](../images/EM/EM_invariants/DA_no_scalar.png)

 There are two times of 3-vectors.
-An axial vector will not change if the the order of the product is reverse.
+An axial vector will not change if the order of the product is reverse.
 A polar vector will flip signs by changing the order.
 That is a property of cross products and curls.
 Here are the two
 possibilities: